veillette/physics-book/contents/ch27ThinFilmInterference.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Suppose you have a lens system that is to be used primarily for 700-nm red light.
-What is the second thinnest coating of fluorite (magnesium fluoride) that would be non-reflective for this wavelength?
+What is the second thinnest coating of fluorite (calcium fluoride) that would be non-reflective for this wavelength?

 </div>
 <div class="solution" markdown="1">